Belarusian and Afrikaans

 Belarusian and Afrikaans Speaking population

 Belarusian and Afrikaans speaking population is one of the factors based on which Belarusian and Afrikaans languages can be compared.
 The total count of Belarusian and Afrikaans Speaking population in percentage is also given.
-The percentage of people speaking Belarusian language is 0.11 % whereas the percentage of people speaking Afrikaans language is Not Available.
+The percentage of people speaking Belarusian language is 0.11 % whereas the percentage of people speaking Afrikaans language is 0.03 %.
 When we compare the speaking population of any two languages we get to know which of two languages is more popular.
 Find more details about how many people speak Belarusian and Afrikaans on Belarusian vs Afrikaans where you will get native speakers, speaking population in percentage and native names.

 Belarusian and Afrikaans Language Codes